-The outer gatehouse of Maxstoke Priory which is Medieval in date.
-It is situated 100m north west of the church at Maxtoke.
+The inner gatehouse of Maxstoke Priory, which was later converted into the Priors House.
+It is Medieval in date and is situated 150m east of the church at Maxtoke.

 The Lunt, a fort that was rebuilt several times throughout the Roman period.
-During an excavation the remains of defensive ramparts, a gatehouse and other buildings were found from the third phase of the fort's occupation.
+During an excavation the remains of the defences, ovens, a gatehouse, granary and barracks were found from the second phase of occupation.
 It is situated north of Coventry Road, Baginton.